analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 The only thing that is returned from the yoyCreateFields function is a debug object.
 You will only need to use it if you have any issues, it return `{ debugFieldName }`

-The main job the function performs, however, is to create **new fields** on the $record object.
+The main job the function performs, however, is to **create new fields** on the **$record object**.
 It will create a field for every year in the passed **yoyDate** property on the config object AND it will create the field **yoyAggrFieldName**, which is very useful if you are doing aggregations.

 For example, if your config object passed to the yoyCreateFields function looked like this: